ktg5/YT-HTML5-Player/README.md

 1. [Download Tampermonkey](https://www.tampermonkey.net/)
 2. Install YouTube Redux (Reason is it fixes the look of some of the buttons and other stuff on the player): [Chrome](https://chrome.google.com/webstore/detail/youtube-redux/mdgdgieddpndgjlmeblhjgljejejkikf) [Firefox](https://addons.mozilla.org/en-US/firefox/addon/youtube-redux/)
 3. Install the script [here](https://github.com/ktg5/YT-HTML5-Player/raw/dev/YT-HTML5-Player.user.js)

+## User customization!
+If you'd like to customize the player (color, scrubber image), edit the userscipt through the Tampermonkey dropdown menu and mess around with some of the values and such!